 We’re proud to be in our seventh year of our graduate management programme in adult social care.
 We have collected many successful accounts of practice from both hosts and graduates during that time.
-Our new health and social care programme for 2018 will, no doubt, offer more evidence of the positive impact that graduates are having on our sector.
+Our 2018 health and social care programme will, no doubt, offer more evidence of the positive impact that graduates are having on our sector.

 You can review and download case studies and our return on investment executive summary for our 2016-17 cohort.
 This report outlines how our 19 graduates responded to the challenges set.
 They collectively added real value and saved their host organisations thousands of pounds as they improved systems and introduced some smart initiatives.
 You can read about some of the projects they managed and find out what they’re doing now.
 90% of them have chosen to make social care their career.